softappeal/yass2/readme.md

 * provides [Ktor](https://ktor.io) transport adaptors for Http, WebSocket and plain Socket

-* Javascript transport uses native fetch and WebSocket API instead of Ktor
+* Javascript transport uses the Fetch and the WebSocket API instead of Ktor

 * provided either with reflection (works only on the JVM platform and is slower) or by generated code (works on any platform and is faster)
     * fast, compact and extendable binary serializer for high throughput and low latency
     * dumper (generic object printer)
     * interceptor (around advice, aspect-oriented programming)
     * remoting (remote proxy and invoker)

 * [Tutorial](https://github.com/softappeal/yass2-tutorial)